 Exchange Unified Messaging Online migration support

-ExchUMO is deployed by customers for voicemail, Auto Attendant, and/or fax integration services.
-Microsoft plans to help these customers migrate to its cloud-based services that support thousands of customers already on Skype for Business Online and Microsoft Teams.
+ExchUMO is deployed by customers for voicemail, auto attendant, Call Queue, and fax integration services.
+Microsoft plans to help customers migrate to Phone System services that already support thousands of customers on Skype for Business Online and Microsoft Teams.

 Voicemail is primarily a Microsoft-driven migration; admin involvement and/or investment might be required for a subset of customers.
-Auto Attendant is an admin-driven migration; you will need to re-create the existing ExchUMO Auto Attendant trees in the Cloud Auto Attendant cloud service.
-Customers who are consuming any of the ExchUMO features with a third-party PBX will not be migrated to Skype cloud services because they do not support third-party PBX systems.
-A retirement plan for third-party support was announced last year in this blog, and customers in this deployment model can migrate their users to one of Microsoft’s Unified Communications platforms/services or acquire a third-party voicemail and/or auto attendant solution for these users.
+Auto attendant is an admin-driven migration; you will need to re-create the existing ExchUMO auto attendant trees in the Cloud Auto Attendant cloud service.
+Customers who consume any of the ExchUMO features with a third-party PBX will not be migrated to Skype cloud services because they do not support third-party PBX systems.
+A retirement plan for third-party support was announced in this blog, and customers in this deployment model can migrate their users to one of Microsoft’s Unified Communications platforms/services or acquire a third-party voicemail and/or auto attendant solution for these users.
 Fax integration is not supported in the cloud-based services; customers will need to migrate to a third-party solution.